 With suggestions from the auditing firm in hand, we then underwent an extensive internal self-evaluation in preparation for the actual SOC 2 exam.
 While there was nothing truly wrong before we began our internal review, we decided to endure short-term pain for long-term value as we evaluated, improved, and optimized internal processes.

 One of the main pain points we discovered during this period was a disconnect between our engineering team’s tickets and the output or code associated with those tickets.
-Threat Stack was quickly growing, and with the addition of more people and more code, we knew we would have to adjust work processes in order to keep track of everything.
+Threat Stack was growing quickly, and with the addition of more people and more code, we knew we would have to adjust work processes in order to keep track of everything.
 Namely, we would need to follow a defined ticketing and change management process and deploy code only when it was ready.

 Automating With sockembot